unfoldingWord/wordMAP/README.md

 ### Commonality

 Commonality demonstrates the likely-hood that both n-grams are phrases.
-And a high scores indicates it is plausible that as phrases, they could be equivalent.
+And a high score indicates it is plausible that as phrases, they could be equivalent.

 ```
 where x = primary n-gram corpusFrequency.